Manitou Springs Heritage Center Hours & Admission

 Michelle is Senior Planner with the City of Manitou Springs, serving the community in various positions, including as the City’s Historic Preservation Officer, in the Planning Department since June 1987.
 Michelle was given the “Preservation Pioneer Award” in 1999 by the Manitou Springs Historic Preservation Commission and received the first “Manni Award” for Civic Achievement (2014).
 She is a former board member of Colorado Preservation, Inc. and has served on CPI’s Endangered Places Committee since the program’s inception.
 Michelle was selected as a member of a state advisory taskforce on preservation education and has spoken at annual conferences for both CPI and Colorado Chapter of the American Planning Association.
 Her membership affiliations include CPI (current member and past boardmember from 1991-1997), the Colorado Historical Society, Friends of the Pioneers Museum, the Colonial Williamsburg Foundation, the National Trust for Historic Preservation and, of course, Historic Manitou.
 Michelle has been an active board member of Historic Manitou Springs, Inc. since its founding.

 Sydne Dean was elected to the Manitou Springs Heritage Board in 2016.
 Sydne has bee a resident of Manitou for 31 years.
 She was employed by the Pikes Peak Library District for 37 years in various positions starting as jail/Fountain libraries and ending her career as Interim Library Director.
-Sydne is also on the Friends of the Pikes Peak Library Board.
+Sydne is also on the Friends of the Pikes Peak Library Board and Chamber of Commerce Volunteer.

 Michael Maio is a semi-retired real estate attorney who moved his family to Manitou Springs in 2005.
 He is currently a consultant for the oil and gas industry as a Registered Professional Landman.
 While living in Ohio, he was honored by the Ohio Community Development Association as the 1994 Board Member of the Year in recognition of his professional contributions made to the Community Land Cooperative of Cincinnati.
 Michael was also awarded the 2000 “10 Who Care Award” by the Price Hill Press for his professional contribution and board membership with the Price Hill Historical Society and the Western Wildlife Corridor.